mendrika-mdg/NowVis-App/README.md

 # NowVis-App
-Visualise nowcasting products or nowcasts using Folium and Streamlit and JS
+Visualise nowcasting products or nowcasts using Folium, Streamlit and JS